mimiframework/Mimi.jl/docs/src/ref/ref_structures_definitions.md

 ## Model Definition

 Models are composed of two separate structures, which we refer to as the "definition" side and the "instance" or "instantiated" side.
-The definition side is operated on by the user via the `@defcomp` and `@defcomposite` macros, and the public API (`add_comp!`, `set_param!`, `connect_param!`, etc.).
+The definition side is operated on by the user via the `@defcomp` and `@defcomposite` macros, and the public API (`add_comp!`, `update_param!`, `connect_param!`, etc.).

 The instantiated model can be thought of as a "compiled" version of the model definition, with its data structures oriented toward run-time efficiency.
 It is constructed by Mimi in the `build()` function, which is called by the `run()` function.